shogun1970/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 ## Steps:
 Database Failover steps:

+Point DNS to Secondary

+Failover database replication instance to another region (manually to become primary or automatically by using health checks)

-Using AwS Console Select RDS and select appropriate region
+  - Using AwS Console Select RDS and select appropriate region

-Click on writer intance-1 select actions, then failover
+  - Click on writer intance-1 select actions, then failover

-also possible to use the command line and invoke API's to initiate failver
+  - Also possible to use the command line and invoke API's to initiate failver